Until Dawn Review

 - Josh (Rami Malek) - Josh mourns his loss from the events of the prologue, but seeks to bring his friends together once more to honor their loved ones.
 Close with Sam.

-You can play the game solo if you prefer, but I reccomend playing in groups where each person selects one or two of the game characters to control (you only play as one at a time), letting you and your friends shape the story together.
+You can play the game solo if you prefer, but I recommend playing in groups where each person selects one or two of the game characters to control (you only play as one at a time), letting you and your friends shape the story together.
+I'd also advise against walkthroughs—you'll feel more rewarded when your group earns their successes and more devastated as you deal with their failures.
+Either way, the emotional investment works wonders when combating the monsters of the night.

 This game differs from most in its gameplay, and players need to be able to handle some scares, but that's the fun of the adventure—how it successfully draws you into its world and hands you the reigns for the story.
 Feel free to share your thoughts on Until Dawn, and I'll see you at our next review!